stungeye/Programming-1-Notes/docs/11-pointers/01-pointer-basics.md

 - Reference syntax is cleaner than pointer syntax.
 (No need for the indirection and address-of operators.)
 - References are safer than pointers as they must always refer to a valid variable.
 (Unlike with pointers, there is no such thing as an uninitialized reference or a null reference.)
+- That said, we can still get "dangling" references if the reference outlives the reffered object!

 🎵 Note:
 {: .label .label-yellow}